liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The liferay-ui:trash-undo taglib has been removed and replaced with liferay-trash:undo taglib
+### Removed the liferay-ui:trash-undo Tag and Replaced with liferay-trash:undo
 - **Date:** 2015-Nov-30
 - **JIRA Ticket:** LPS-60779

 #### What changed?

-The `liferay-ui:trash-undo` taglib has been removed and replaced with `liferay-trash:undo` taglib.
+The `liferay-ui:trash-undo` taglib has been removed and replaced with the `liferay-trash:undo` tag.

 #### Who is affected?

-Plugins or templates that are using the `liferay-ui:trash-undo` tag need to update their usage of the tag.
+Plugins and templates that are using the `liferay-ui:trash-undo` tag need to update their usage of the tag.

 #### How should I update my code?

-You should import the `liferay-trash` tag library if it isn't already and update the tag namespace from `liferay-ui:trash-undo` to `liferay-trash:undo`.
+You should import the `liferay-trash` tag library (if necessary) and update the tag namespace from `liferay-ui:trash-undo` to `liferay-trash:undo`.

 #### Why was this change made?